JaimeMagiera/oct/README.md

   Calls the launch_prerun() function.

-### --build
+### --provision-infrastructure

-  Calls the build_cluster() function.
+  Calls the provision_cluster_infrastructure() function.
 This flag should be accompanied by the --template-name, --library, --cluster-name, --cluster-folder, --network-name, --installation-folder, --master-node-count, and --worker-node-count flags with their appropriate values.

 ### --destroy